Free Shipping on Orders $35+

 How to Grow Peppers from Seed

-Of all the vegetables that can be started indoors, peppers seem to offer gardeners the most challenges.
+Of all the vegetables that can be started indoors, pepper seeds seem to offer gardeners the most challenges.
 Each spring, we receive a number of emails from distressed gardeners who can’t figure out why their pepper seeds haven’t germinated.
 They planted them, watered, and waited and nothing happened.
 If you’ve arrived at this article in the same situation, don’t be discouraged.
 A lot of garden experiments require replication (my preferred word over “starting over”).
 This article is designed to give you a step-by-step guide on how to successfully start peppers from seed, every time.

 Bunch of peppers